Kong/kong-dist-cloudformation/README.md

 ### Steps to launch a Kong stack on AWS cloud

 1. Create a key pair to access Cassandra instance.
-Move to next step if you want to use any existing key pair.
+Move to next step if you want to use any existing key pair
 2. Create a key pair to access Kong instances.
-Move to next step if you want to use any existing key pair.
+Move to next step if you want to use any existing key pair
 3. Select the region, the virtualization type and then click *"Launch Stack"*.
-You should see AWS cloudformation *"Select Template"* page.
+You should see AWS cloudformation *"Select Template"* page
 4. You can change the stack name.
 Click next to move to *"Specify parameter"* page.
 5. Fill in all the parameters details.
 If you chose to launch Kong with Cassandra you would be asked to fill in extra parameters to create a Cassandra cluster.
-Read description of field and enter the value for each field.
+Read description of field and enter the value for each field
 6. Click next to move to *"Option page"*.
-Add Tags and other fields according to your requirements otherwise click "Next"
+Add Tags and other fields according to your requirements otherwise click *"Next"*
-  - Note: The template is configured to add a *"Name"* tag to each relevant resource.
+  - Note: The template is configured to add a *"Name"* tag to each relevant resource
 7. Review the information for the stack.
 When you're satisfied with the settings, click *"Create"*
 8. AWS CloudFormation begins creating the resources that are specified in the template.
 To monitor the progress go to AWS CloudFormation console, select the stack in the list.
-In the stack details pane, click the *"Events"* tab to see the progress.
+In the stack details pane, click the *"Events"* tab to see the progress
-9. It will take several minutes(~20 minutes) to create the stack.
-Once the stack has a status of `CREATE_COMPLETE`, click on *"Output"* tab to get the proxy and Admin URL, it may take 60 seconds more for links to become active
+9. It will take several minutes *(~20 minutes)* to create the stack.
+Once the stack has a status of `CREATE_COMPLETE`, click on *"Output"* tab to get the proxy and Admin URL, it may take *60 seconds* more for links to become active

 #### Important note

-1. The security configuration on the templates opens up all externally accessible ports to incoming traffic from any IP address if defualt is chosen *(`0.0.0.0/0`)*.
+1. The security configuration on the templates opens up all externally accessible ports to incoming traffic from any IP address if defualt is chosen *(`0.0.0.0/0`)*
 2. The risk of data leakage is high.
-If you desire a more secure configuration, please update access fields with appropiate IP address range.
+If you desire a more secure configuration, please update access fields with appropiate IP address range
 3. The template installs many resources on AWS.
-You will be billed just for the AWS resources used.
+You will be billed just for the AWS resources used
-4. Some of the instance types may not be supported in all the AWS Regions, so chose next best available option.
+4. Some of the instance types may not be supported in all the AWS Regions, so chose next best available option

 ## Enterprise Support